winansb/STS/README.md

 setting up OS for the Pi on mac and linux in addition to Windows.

-        Setting up the Pi (For Windows machines)
+        Setting up the Pi using NOOBS (For Windows machines)

 1) Get all of the items on the materials list.
     1.5) mount the Pi to the clear case to prevent damage to the device and make transportation easier.